spaceninja/dnd-adventures/src/adventures/history-channel/deck-2.md

 There may be open combat just outside, but the Bartender strictly enforces the Bar as neutral territory.
 As a result, he has become a political liaison, gossipmonger, mediator, and go-between.
 Everyone implicitly understands the value of this role, so no one abuses it (and if anyone tries, the other patrons generally sort it out quickly by removing the offender and making it clear they’re not welcome any longer).

 The Bartender also runs a splendid little black market.
-With the cargo tunnels blockaded and free movement restricted, all sides can bring items to the bar to barter with, ensuring that he is the person most likely to have whatever you want, whether it’s supplies, clean uniforms, weapons, or drugs.
+With the cargo tunnels blockaded and free movement restricted, all factions can bring items to the bar to barter with, ensuring that he is the person most likely to have whatever you want, whether it’s supplies, clean uniforms, weapons, or drugs.

 The Bartender uses the stats for a [**Swashbuckler**](https://www.dndbeyond.com/monsters/17340-swashbuckler).